shadingus/Assignment-1/README.md

     - When a new user is created by the `Super Admin`, their data (`username`, `email`, `password`, `role`, and `groups`) is sent to the server via a `POST` request.
 The server generates a new `user ID` and stores the user in the `users` array.

 ### Angular Architecture

+1. Login Component:
+    - Handles user login functionality.
+It captures the user’s credentials (`username` and `password`), authenticates them against stored data, and manages navigation to the dashboard.
+2. Dashboard Component:
+    - Displays user-specific data, such as `groups`, `channels`, and `messages`.
+It allows the user to interact with the system, such as sending `messages`, managing `groups`, and promoting other `users` (for admins).
+3. LocalStorageService:
+    - A custom service that handles data persistence by interacting with the browser's `LocalStorage`.
+It provides methods to retrieve and store data (e.g., `users`, `groups`) for use across the application.
+4. Routing:
+    - After successfully logging in via the `LoginComponent`, the user is routed to the `DashboardComponent` using the `Router`.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.1.